 - United States: The Food and Drug Administration (FDA) does not allow public funding for studies that alter genes that can be inherited.

-- Canada: Editing genes that can be passed down to future generations is considered a criminal offense that carries a maximum penalty of ten years in jail.
+- Canada: Editing genes that can pass down to future generations is considered a criminal offense that carries a maximum penalty of ten years in jail.

-- United Kingdom: In 2016, the Human Fertilization and Embryology Authority gave a team of scientists in London the license to edit genes in human embryos for the first time, however they are not allowed to continue development.
+- United Kingdom: In 2016, the Human Fertilization and Embryology Authority gave a team of scientists in London the license to edit genes in human embryos for the first time, however these embryos can not continue development.

 However, with or without legislation, it will be difficult to control the research and use of this technology, especially as it continues to develop.
 This will make the debates about ethical gene editing, continued research, and where the government steps in even more feverish in the coming years.